-Off-Balance Sheet Debt - Gallagher s unconsolidated investment portfolio includes investments in enterprises where Gallagher s ownership interest is between 3% and 50%, whereby management has determined that Gallagher s level of economic interest is not sufficient to require consolidation.
+Off-Balance Sheet Debt - Gallagher s investment related portfolio includes investments in enterprises where Gallagher s ownership interest is between 3% and 50%, whereby management has determined that Gallagher s level of economic interest is not sufficient to require consolidation.
 As a result, these investments are accounted for using either the lower of amortized cost/cost or fair value, or the equity method, whichever is appropriate depending on the legal form of Gallagher s ownership interest and the applicable percentage of the entity owned.
-As such, the balance sheets of these investees are not consolidated in Gallagher s consolidated balance sheet at March 31, 2004 and December 31, 2003.
-The March 31, 2004 and December 31, 2003 balance sheets of several of these unconsolidated investments contain outstanding debt, which is also not required to be included in Gallagher s consolidated balance sheet.
+As such, the balance sheets of these investees are not consolidated in Gallagher s consolidated balance sheet at June 30, 2004 and December 31, 2003.
+The June 30, 2004 and December 31, 2003 balance sheets of several of these unconsolidated investments contain outstanding debt, which is also not required to be included in Gallagher s consolidated balance sheet.

 In certain cases, Gallagher guarantees a portion of the enterprises debt.
-Based on the ownership structure of these investments, management believes that Gallagher s exposure to losses related to these investments is limited to the combination of its net carrying value, funding commitments, LOCs and financial guarantees.
+Based on the ownership structure of these investments, management believes that Gallagher s exposure to losses related to these investments is limited to the combination of its net carrying value, LOCs, financial guarantees and funding commitments.
 In the event that certain of these enterprises were to default on their debt obligations and Gallagher s net carrying value became impaired, the amount to be written-off could have a material effect on Gallagher s consolidated operating results and/or financial position.
 See Note 2 to the consolidated financial statements.

-In addition to obligations and commitments related to Gallagher's investing activities discussed above, at March 31, 2004, Gallagher has posted LOCs of \$6.1 million and \$3.8 million related to Gallagher's self-insurance deductibles and a client's self-insurance deductibles, respectively.
-Gallagher has a recorded liability of \$4.0 million related to its self-insurance deductibles and has collateral on the client's self-insurance deductibles valued at approximately \$15.0 million.
-In addition, Gallagher had LOCs totaling \$0.8 million at March 31, 2004 related to its risk management services operations, of which Gallagher has recorded a \$0.5 million liability.
+In addition to obligations and commitments related to Gallagher s investing activities discussed above, at June 30, 2004, Gallagher has posted LOCs of \$6.1 million and \$3.8 million related to Gallagher s self-insurance deductibles and a client s self-insurance deductibles, respectively.
+Gallagher has a recorded liability of \$4.0 million related to its self-insurance deductibles and has collateral on the client s self-insurance deductibles valued at approximately \$15.0 million.
+In addition, Gallagher had LOCs totaling \$0.8 million at June 30, 2004 related to its risk management services operations, of which Gallagher has recorded a \$0.4 million liability.

 Litigation - Gallagher is engaged in various legal actions incident to the nature of its business.
 Management is of the opinion that none of the litigation will have a material effect on Gallagher s consolidated financial position or operating results.
 Gallagher s financial services subsidiary is party to a lawsuit relating to its investment in the synthetic fuel industry which, if determined adversely to the subsidiary on substantially all claims and for a substantial amount of the damages asserted, could have a material adverse effect on Gallagher.
 However, Gallagher believes that the plaintiff s claims lack merit.
 The subsidiary is vigorously defending such claims and has asserted counterclaims against the plaintiff.
+In addition, Gallagher is a defendant in a purported class action in Cook County, Illinois, which challenges certain compensation arrangements between Gallagher and various insurance companies.
+This action was terminated when Gallagher s motion for summary judgment was granted in early 2002 but was reinstated in September 2003 when such ruling was overturned by an intermediate appeals court.
+Gallagher believes the plaintiff s case has serious deficiencies and it will be defended vigorously.